logomonicLearning/osi-model/layers/6_presentationLayer.md

 ## 6 Presentation
-The presentation layer is responsible for formatting and delivering data to the application layer for further processing or display.
-It relieves the application layer of concern regarding syntactical differences in data representation within the end-user systems.
+The presentation layer is responsible for formatting and delivering data to the application layer for further processing or display. in other words, layer 6 makes the data presentable for applications to consume.

-<span style="display:none">The presentation Layer recieves data from session layer and converts bits into human readable format known as <a href="">ASCII</a>.
-It is also involved in <a href="" >encrypting</a> data to be sent to the presentation layer and decrypting data from the presentation layer to be passed to the Application layer for security of messages. ,
-also involved in compression of data.</span>

 The table below summarises the purpose of this layer